-The Director of Campus Ministries oversees each program, along with the help of a campus ministries intern and student leaders.
+The Coordinator of Campus Ministries oversees each program, along with the help of a campus ministries intern and student leaders.
 Events and activities range from chapel services to concerts and from campus mixers to mission trips.
 Activities and programs are open to any OU student desiring fellowship with God and other students.
-Students who wish to volunteer for these activities or who have questions may contact the Director of Campus Ministries at extension 12575.

 Ottawa University enjoys a close relationship with community churches, whose ministers and lay people actively participate in campus ministry programs.
-Worship services are held in the University Chapel on Sunday evenings at 8:00 p.m. and students are encouraged to seek fellowship in a local church for their ongoing worship needs.
-The Offices of Student Affairs and Campus Ministries have lists of Ottawa churches.
+Students are encouraged to seek fellowship in a local church for their ongoing worship needs.
+The Offices of Student Life and Campus Ministries have lists of Ottawa churches.